simplicitesoftware/documentation/docs/docs/operation/docker.md

 ### Basic procedure on Debian 9 <span id="debian"></span>

-On an "out of the box" **Debian 9** server you can start a clean & fresh Simplicité&reg; **sandbox** instance with the folowing commands in only few seconds:
+On an "out of the box" **Debian 9** server you can start a clean & fresh Simplicité&reg; **sandbox** instance with the following commands in only few seconds:

 Install the up-to-date Docker-CE service: